 Free training and support from ITF ScreenSkills

-ITF ScreenSkills is currently providing a free fast response package of support and training for freelancers and indies.
+ITF ScreenSkills is currently providing a free fast response package of support and training for freelancers and indies, including sessions around mental health and wellbeing.

 British Psychological Society advice